tophat/jenkins-timeline-plugin/README.md

 ## Building

 The makefile is set up with a few useful commands to abstract away `mvn` calls.
-Call `make build_all` to build the `hpi` file that you can import in your Jenkins instance to install the plugin.
+Call `make build_and_export` to build the `hpi` file that you can import in your Jenkins instance to install the plugin.

 You can find a sample [Jenkinsfile](../devResources/SampleJenkinsfile) under `/devResources` if you need a sample pipeline to visualize or start from.